 Where to see the Ben Uri Collection

-You can currently sample around 400 selected works from the Ben Uri Collection in our online gallery; we will shortly be adding the whole collection to this gallery over the next month.
+You can currently sample around 1000 works from the Ben Uri Collection in our online gallery.
 You can also find out more about our current exhibition and our available touring exhibitions in Exhibitions.

 Ben Uri exhibitions

 Ben Uri, which celebrates is centenary anniversary in 1915, has held a number of important exhibitions in its nearly 100-year-old history.
 In the latter half of the 19th century and into the new millennium, some of these exhibitions include: